This page describes CAAPR, the Combined

 reasonable composite.
 The process works as follows.

-If the revised transcriptions are not identical, then corresponding
+transcriptions are not identical, then corresponding characters which

-characters which are different are collected into a bracketed pair,
+are different are collected into a bracketed pair, first the American

-first the American version, and then the British one.
-For
+version, and then the British one.
+For instance, consider the

 combined transcription will contain pairs which are common enough that